temasictfic/swifty_companion/README.md

    - Enter at least 2 characters
    - Check for typos in the login
    - Ensure API credentials are configured

+4. **Settings Access**
+   - Settings can be accessed from the gear icon in the search screen
+   - You can update or clear credentials at any time

 For more issues, please check the [Issues](https://github.com/yourusername/swifty-companion/issues) page or create a new one.